 In 2021 Ari Rastegar, who owns a real estate company that specializes in “recession-resistant” development, mentioned in a Forbes piece “With the need for stable housing and more people pouring into smaller metros, the rental market is one of the few that’s set to boom in 2021”

-He pointed to the number of young people who have moved in with their families and will be looking to head back out on their own, most likely to apartments, when the economy gets rolling again.
+Rastegar pointed to the number of young people who had moved in with their families and would be looking to head back out on their own, most likely to apartments.
 “The lasting effects of the pandemic will be far-reaching, particularly among millennials, likely meaning a longer stay on the rental market than previous generations,” he said.
 “Many will be reluctant or completely unable to make large purchases, such as a house, meaning a sustained demand for rental units for years to come.”

 As the rental market has begun to bloom again since 2021 now is a perfect time to partner with Livable and save money while saving the world!
 Using our RUBS program we make it easy to divide your building’s utility bills - our system can allocate for water, sewer, trash, and more.
 Book a call with a Livable professional today to start cost-saving!